justThinkRusty/CNEOS_NHATS_AsteroidComparison/README.md

 A set of local data files are required as well:
 - PlanetaryData.txt
-- The CNEOS Pictures contains a few files that are needed for the final image stacking
+- The CNEOS Pictures folder contains a few files that are needed for the final image stacking

 ## Use
 You should just be able to run either NHATS_Accessible_NEAs_DEMO.py or NHATS_Accessible_NEAs_Silent.py and it will generate the image.
 The demo file will show a progress bar and show the final image after it's generated, and the silent file will not.